vPeteWalker/EraWithMSSQL/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

  .. figure:: images/import7.png

 #.
 Once you have changed these fields click on **Save & Close**.
-If validation errors are still present, the pop-up will say so. otherwise remember to click **Enable** and add your Initials to the playbook name before clicking **Save**
+If validation errors are still present, the pop-up will say so. otherwise remember to click **Enable** and add your UserXX to the playbook name before clicking **Save**

  .. figure:: images/import8.png